dotnet/designs/accepted/2022/enable-512-vectors.md

 #### Internals Upgrades for `KMask<T>`

-1. Introduction new kmask type (TYP_KMASK8, TYPE_KMASK16, TYP_KMASK32, and TYP_KMASK64) to the runtime.
+1. Introduction of a new kmask type (TYP_KMASK8, TYPE_KMASK16, TYP_KMASK32, and TYP_KMASK64) to the runtime.

     - Similar to the API/implementation of `VectorXX<T>`, `KMaskXX<T>` `XX` expresses the number width of the condition, and `<T>` expresses the size of each element the condition applies to.